apache/flink-web/_posts/2020-02-03-apache-beam-how-beam-runs-on-top-of-flink.md

 ### AssignWindows

 In Flink, windows are assigned by the `WindowOperator` when you use the `window()` in the API.
 In Beam, windows can be assigned at any point in time.
 Any element is implicitly part of a window.
-If no window is assigned explicitly, it is part of the `GlobalWindow`.
-Window information is stored for each element in `WindowedValue`.
-The window information is only useful once we issue a `GroupByKey`.
+If no window is assigned explicitly, the element is part of the `GlobalWindow`.
+Window information is stored for each element in a wrapper called `WindowedValue`.
+The window information is only used once we issue a `GroupByKey`.

 ### GroupByKey